dialect-rs/manual/src/ch01-01-prerequisites.md

 # Using pre-compiled binaries
+A precompiled binary of DIALECT, which was compiled using github actions, is provided with the release on github.

 The use of the pre-compiled binaries requires the installation of certain libraries on your computer.

 ## GCC